DevThinkAI/Vidgest/README.md

 mv dist.env .env
 ```
 Ensure your IDE has support for .env files, then add your api keys to `.env`. and restart Streamlit

+### Want to learn more?
+My [weekly newsletter](https://devthinkai.beehiiv.com/) will keep you informed on Generative AI topics important to software developers (without all the hype)